Southeast Asia Tour 2015

 Up next is the fermentation process, which takes place in large ceramic containers.
 These are prepared by adding fermented sticky rice (on the bottom of the container) with jaggery and water.
 The fermentation process takes place when the sugary jaggery activates the yeast in the sticky rice.

 After a couple of days, the distillation process begins with the ceramic containers being emptied into a series of clay pots that are placed over a charcoal fire.
-Each clay pot has a flat metal funnel (center of the pot) that connects into a tube that exits out the side (of the pot).
+Each clay pot has a flat metal funnel (center of the pot) that connects to a tube that exits out the side (of the pot).

 Large metal pots/woks are filled with cold water and placed on top of the pots filled with fermented jaggery/sticky rice mash.